anze3db/adventofcode/README.md

 ```

 > [!NOTE]
-> You can find the session cookie by going to adventofcode.com in your browser, make sure you are logged in, open the development tools in your browser and navigating to Application - Storage - Cookies and find the value for the cookie named `session`.
+> You can find the session cookie by going to adventofcode.com in your browser.
+Make sure you are logged in, then open your browser's developer tools and navigate to Application → Storage → Cookies.
+Look for the cookie named `session` and copy its value.

 ### Benchmarks